Isabella de' Medici

-Princess Isabella Romola de' Medici (31 August 1542 – 16 July 1576), Duchess of Bracciano was a Tuscan noblewoman and the daughter of Cosimo I de' Medici, first Grand Duke of Tuscany, and Eleanor of Toledo.
-Beautiful, intelligent, witty and refined, she was referred to as the Star of the House of Medici (La Stella di Casa Medici), in recognition of "her playfulness, vibrancy, often sarcastic sense of humour, sharpness and interest in a huge variety of topics - not to mention the great parties she held".
+Princess Isabella Romola de' Medici (31 August 1542 – 16 July 1576), Duchess of Bracciano, was a Tuscan noblewoman, daughter of Cosimo I de' Medici, first Grand Duke of Tuscany, and Eleanor of Toledo.
+She was referred to as the Star of the House of Medici (La Stella di Casa Medici), in recognition of "her playfulness, vibrancy, often sarcastic sense of humour, sharpness and interest in a huge variety of topics - not to mention the great parties she held".
 Isabella de' Medici's influence on Renaissance Florence, through her patronage of the arts, political activities, and notable personal qualities, marks her as a significant figure within the Medici court of Grand Duke Cosimo I.

 Educated in the humanist tradition with her siblings, including future Grand Dukes of Tuscany Francesco and Ferdinando de' Medici, Isabella de' Medici's destiny as a princess of the ruling Medici family, the first princes of Italy at the time, was to serve the family's political interests through marriage.
 Consequently, to secure Tuscany's southern borders through an alliance with the powerful Roman Orsini family, Isabella's father arranged her marriage to Paolo Giordano I Orsini when she was eleven years old.
 Unconventionally however, at her father's request, she remained in Florence after her marriage at age sixteen, a decision that granted her an unprecedented level of independence for a woman of her era.

 Following her mother's death, Isabella's influence grew, and under the protection of her father, Cosimo I, she served as the primary female figure of the Medici family and the First Lady of Florence.
 Her prominent role was even recognised by other European courts, incl. the Vatican, during official occasions.

 Following in the footsteps of her Medici ancestors, she occupied a central role within Florence's intellectual milieu, establishing a cultural circle, as well as championing the cause of female artists.
 Isabella's patronage extended to a wide range of artistic and intellectual figures, including writers, poets, painters, musicians, and scientists.
 Many dedicated their works to her, acknowledging her as a key figure in Florentine society and often portraying her in near-royal terms.
 This patronage fostered a vibrant intellectual and artistic environment in Florence and contributed to the revival of the city as a hub of Renaissance culture.

 In an era when female patronage of the arts, beyond religious commissions, was still rather uncommon, she commissioned artworks solely for their aesthetic value.
 A key aspect of Isabella's contribution was her promotion of Florentine culture and its authors, including women artists, all the while spearheading initiatives alongside her father to establish vernacular Tuscan as Italy's official language.
 Contemporary accounts and artistic representations often idealised Isabella, comparing her to figures such as Saint Catherine of Alexandria and Minerva, emphasising her beauty, intellect, wisdom, and spirituality.
 Some even described her as a "new goddess," reflecting the high regard in which she was held.